-3G upgraded to L900 for
+3G upgraded to L900 for +8.9k sites.

-+8.9k sites.

 Exceeded transition target of 55% for copper consumer customers to fiber.
 Completion of IAM and PRA integrations for Jawwy applications, resolving 9.4k vulnerabilities.
 Achieved 100% data ownership for all stc domains/sub-domains.
 8,470 5G sites integrated with 7,517 5G fiber sites as at the end of 2023.

-3,499 additional secondlayer 5G sites integration (N40) in 2023 to reach 4,452 sites.
+3,499 additional second- layer 5G sites integration (N40) in 2023 to reach 4,452 sites.
 65% increase in network cloudification compared to the previous year.

-Successfully recovered 1,893.8 m2 of floor space by removing legacy retired nodes (2,686 legacy nodes dismantled) and achieved a significant power savings of 28.30 GW/Y.
+Successfully recovered 1,893.8 m of floor space by removing legacy retired nodes (2,686 legacy nodes dismantled) and achieved a significant power savings of 28.30 GW/Y .

-203,865 Number of FTTH households

-Number of 5G integrated sites connected by fiber

-Successful integration with Saudi mega projects:

-22 new radio access sites and 2 in-building solution sites for the Red Sea Project.

-Reached 87 radio access sites for NEOM.

-34 new radio access sites integrated for MODON project.

-Growth in mega projects demand:

-New customer engagements have increased 10 times, reaching 21 enterprise customers, and the number of issued technical proposals has quintupled, totaling 40 proposals compared to last year.

-Number of customer engagement

-Number of technical

-Successfully deployed 7,028 households for enterprise business units (EBU) in commercial streets and related projects and completed 469 EBU and WBU key account sites P2P connectivity demands.

-Telco Cloud excelled with 13.5 million commercial control plane subscribers, surpassing the annual target by 12.5%.

-The commercial user plans for Telco Cloud achieved 1,909 G, exceeding the annual target by 5.6%, showcasing robust network capabilities.

-Updated deep packet inspections (DPI) for fixed and mobile infrastructure, securing 1TBps by end of 2023.
+2023 2022 203,865 2021 2020 Number of FTTH 2019 2.070 households 2018 823 Successful integration with Saudi mega projects: 22 new radio access sites Reached 87 radio access and 2 in-building solution sites for NEOM. sites for the Red Sea Project.
+Number of customer Growth in mega projects engagement demand: New customer engagements have increased 10 times, reaching 21 enterprise customers, and the number of issued technical proposals has quintupled, totaling 40 proposals compared 2 to last year.
+2022 Successfully deployed 7,028 households for enterprise business units (EBU) in commercial streets and related projects and completed 469 EBU and WBU key account sites P2P connectivity demands.
+The commercial user plans for Telco Cloud achieved 1,909 G, exceeding the annual target by 5.6%, showcasing robust performance and capacity. network capabilities.
+Updated deep packet Enhanced data core inspections (DPI) for fixed and mobile infrastructure, securing 1TBps by end of 2023.
 30 legacy Switches (SW).

-Enhanced OKLAA and 5G throughput by deploying 400 sites and adding 100 MHz on the 3900 MHz to 4000 MHz spectrum range in Al Dammam, Al Dharan and Al Khobar, improving network performance and capacity.

-Enhanced data core throughput with 205 GBps and
+throughput with 205 GBps and